-s) Significant Accounting Judgments and Estimates (Continued)
+r) Significant Accounting Judgments and Estimates (Continued)

-Critical Accounting Judgments (Continued)
+Estimates and Judgments (Continued)

-- (ii) Management assesses the fair value of stock options granted and share purchase warrants issued using the Black-Scholes option pricing model.
-Measurement inputs include the Company's share price on the measurement date, the exercise price of the option or warrant, the expected volatility of the Company's shares, the expected life of the options or warrants, expected dividends and the risk-free rate of return.
-The Company estimates the volatility based on historical shares prices in the publiclytraded market.
-The expected life on the options or warrants, are based on the historical experience and the estimates of the holder's behaviour.
-Dividends are not factored in as the Company does not expect to pay dividends in the foreseeable future.
-Management also makes an estimate of the number of options that will be forfeited and the rate is adjusted to reflect the actual number of options that actually vest. - (iii) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
-The Company reviews the adequacy of these provisions at the end of the reporting period.
-However, it is possible that at some future date an additional liability could result from audits by tax authorities.
-Where the final outcome of these taxrelated matters is different from the amounts that were initially recorded, such differences will affect the tax provisions in the period in which such determination is made. - (iv) The Company accounts for income taxes using the asset and liability method.
+- (iv) The Company accounts for income taxes using the asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized based on deductible or taxable temporary differences between the carrying amounts and tax bases of the assets and liabilities.
 Deferred tax assets and liabilities are measured using substantially enacted tax rates expected to apply in the years in which the temporary differences are expected to reverse.
 If the estimates and assumptions are modified in the future, the Company may be required to reduce or increase the value of deferred tax assets or liabilities resulting in, where applicable, an income tax expense or recovery.
 The Company regularly evaluates deferred tax assets and liabilities. - (v) Estimates and judgments are inherent in the on-going assessment of the recoverability of some accounts receivable.
 The Company maintains an allowance for doubtful accounts to reflect expected credit losses.
 The Company is not able to predict changes in financial conditions of its customers and the Company's judgment related to the recoverability of accounts receivable may be materially impacted if the financial condition of the Company's customers deteriorates. - (vi) No provision has been established for asset retirement obligations as management believes that there has been no significant site disturbance to date that would require a provision to be established.
 The ultimate retirement costs are uncertain and cost estimates can vary in response to many factors including changes in relevant regulatory requirements, the emergence of new restoration techniques or experience at other production sites.
 The expected timing and amount of expenditure can also change, for example in response to a change in reserves.
 As a result, there could be significant adjustments to any provisions established which would affect future financial results.